MicrosoftDocs/cpp-docs.it-it/docs/mfc/reference/cmfcshelllistctrl-class.md

 ### <a name="parameters"></a>Parametri

 *iItem*<br/>
-[in] L'indice dell'elemento.
+in Indice dell'elemento.

 *iColumn*<br/>
-[in] La colonna di interesse.
+in Colonna di interesse.

 *pItem*<br/>
-[in] Un parametro LPAFX_SHELLITEMINFO che descrive l'elemento.
+in Parametro LPAFX_SHELLITEMINFO che descrive l'elemento.

 ### <a name="return-value"></a>Valore restituito